 - I enjoy working with the public and I like interacting with customers like those who come into your stores.

 During the interview, let the employer know that you are interested in long-term employment with the company.

 Getting Ready for Your Interview

-In addition, it may help to get your interview clothes ready early so you’re not rushed – you don’t want to be late for your interview.
+In addition, it may help to get your interview clothes ready early so you’re not rushed–you don’t want to be late for your interview.
 Even though you’re interviewing for a part-time job, it’s still important to dress in proper attire.
 For an office job, business attire is best.
-For men, that means a suit.
-For women, that means a suit with a knee-length skirt or slacks.
+Men should wear a suit, and women should wear a suit with a knee-length skirt or slacks.

 In some cases, wearing jeans and sneakers is acceptable.
-If, for example, the company doesn’t have a dress code.
+For example, if the company doesn’t have a dress code.
 But, it’s always a good idea to dress up and not down, so use your judgment.
 If you’re not sure what to wear, contact someone at the company and ask about their dress code.